erwanlem/eve/test/asm/doc/man.md

 ## Description

 `ATP` is a testing tool made for checking assembly code efficency.
-This tool offers two main actions: generating and validating.
+This tool offers two main actions: **generation** and **validation**.
-The generation phase will generate assembly code for every compiler and architecture.
+The generation phase will generate assembly code for every compilers and architectures.
 Then this code is stored in a reference folder.
 The validation phase will compare the assembly code generate by the current library version with the assembly code previouly saved (in the reference folder).